mrettl/conforce/doku/source/Example.rst

     >>> C = ENER*sy.Matrix(np.eye(3))-dU_dx.T*Piola_1

-**Determining inner part of the integral**
+**Determining inner part of the configurational force integral**

-The inner part of the volume integral in a symbolic definition represents the final result of the derivation.
+The inner part of the volume integral in a symbolic definition, shown in the beginning, represents the final result of the derivation.
 By calling the function :code:`lambdify_C`, a numerical implementation can be generated.

 :math:`\mytensor{f} = \displaystyle \frac{\partial\mytensor{N}}{\partial\mytensor{x}} \, \mytensor{C}^\mathrm{T} \, \mathrm{det}(\mytensor{J})`